Explaining the entertainment insurance world’s often-confusing cast of characters

 The broker will at some point be talking to the underwriter, an employee of an insurance company who is responsible for analyzing the insured’s (again, that’s you) business.
 He or she will be looking at things like revenue and inventory values, but they’ll also want to know how you deal with the risks that come with your territory, such as whether or not your subcontractors, like riggers and lighting technicians, are properly certified through training.
 The underwriter depends on the information your broker supplies to make accurate evaluations; the broker will have chosen the underwriter’s insurance company expressly because it’s likely a good fit for you, but the underwriter nonetheless will be someone who has to vet a wide range of businesses and sectors — they’re number crunchers and they’re good at it, but they’re not experts in your field.
 (That’s why the agents and brokers are so important.)

 Finally, there are the managing general agents (MGUs) or managing general underwriters (MGUs) and program administrators (PAs).
 Legally, they are defined as “an individual or business entity appointed by an insurer to solicit applications from agents for insurance contracts or to negotiate insurance contracts on behalf of an insurer and, if authorized to do so by an insurer, to effectuate and countersign insurance contracts.”
 Practically speaking, they are an insurance carrier’s front line, handling chores such as sub-contracting with independent agents for placement of business, negotiating commissions, handling claims, issuing policies, processing endorsements, collecting policy premiums or being responsible for completion of regulatory reports for state or federal agencies.
-For instance, Take 1 is a program administrator for an insurance carriers that focus on the live-event industry.
+For instance, Take1 is a program administrator for insurance carriers that focus on the live-event industry.
 We have the authority to evaluate and manage event liability and special event insurance policy requests for this carrier.

 MGAs/MGUs/ PAs are expected to be experts in the categories they cover, and we are.
 But everyone in the chain we outlined here are experts to varying degrees when it comes to insurance and live-event production.
 Now you know what each of them does, and when they do it together, everyone wins.